 These birds prefer open grasslands and savannas rather than forests or dense shrubbery and although they spend much of their day on the ground, they return to roosting sites, usually the local Acacia trees, just before dark.
 Unlike most birds of prey, the Secretary Bird hunts on foot.
 Adults work in pairs and sometimes as loose familial flocks, stalking through the habitat with long strides to flush or catch their meal.
 Prey may consist of insects, mammals ranging in size from mice to hares and mongoose, crabs, lizards, snakes, tortoises, small birds, birds` eggs, and sometimes dead animals that have perished as a result of a grass or bush fire.
 Snakes also feature on their diet including venomous species such as adders and cobras.

-These are all Burchell`s Zebra but the rarer Hartmann's Mountain Zebra also visit here although they're more often found at the waterholes closer to Dolomite Camp.
+These are all Burchell`s Zebra but the rarer Hartmann's Mountain Zebra also visit here although they're more often found using the waterholes closer to Dolomite Camp.
 Hartmann`s is a subspecies of the mountain zebra found only in far south-western Angola and western Namibia.
 They prefer to live in small groups of 7-12 individuals.
 They are agile climbers with the ability to survive in arid conditions and steep mountainous country.
 The main identifying features are that their stripes are thin, all black and close together.
 The stripes also go all the way down the animals` legs, unlike those of the common or Burchell`s Zebra.

 One of the highlights here was seeing the Zebra stallions battle.
 The fights were usually vicious but brief.